PhuVinh-Creator/Film-Industry-Analysis/README.md

 **[TMDB Movies Dataset 2023: 930K+ Movies (Kaggle)](https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies)**

 We cleaned the dataset in Excel, but the file is too large to upload here.
-The presentation pdf file covers all the preprocessing steps for reference.
+The presentation file "Lights, Camera, Regression.pdf" covers all the preprocessing steps for reference.

 ---